Attention, Memory and Learning Problems after Transplant

 For many patients, a surprising side effect of transplant is a change in the way they process information.

-These changes are called cognitive changes and can be very frustrating for both the survivor and family caregiver.
+Called cognitive changes or ‘chemobrain’, this side effect can be very frustrating for both the survivor and loved ones.

 • memory lapses